rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_347/readme.md

 **Dependencies/References:**

-* This user story has a dependency with US255 DSL grammar.*
+* This user story has a dependency with US255 show proposal grammar.*

 **Forum Insight:**